lars1050/csc341-s24/exercises-csc341/ex05-comparisons/README.md

 public int compareTo(Circle other)
 ```

 In this first version, use the radius to order elements.

-3. In Main, complete the first set of comparisons, comparing c1 to either
+3. In Main, complete the first set of comparisons, comparing c1 to c3 and then to c4.
+Pay attention to the different results.
+Answer the question on the worksheet.

+4. In Main, complete the print statements and comparisons in Main using your compareTo method.
+Answer the questions on the worksheet.

+5. Change the compareTo method to compare the position along the x-axis ordering from minimum to maximum.
+Complete the print statements and comparisons in Main.
+Answer the question on the worksheet.

+6. Change the compareTo method to compare the position along the y-axis ordering from **maximum** to **minimum**.
+Complete the print statements and comparisons in Main.
+Answer the question on the worksheet.

+7. Change the compareTo method to compare based on color.
+Complete the print statements and comparisons in Main.
+Answer the question on the worksheet.

+8. Change the compareTo method to compare the position along the y-axis ordering from **maximum** to **minimum** AND using the x position as a tie-breaker.
+Complete the print statements and comparisons in Main.
+Answer the question on the worksheet.